nucleonpower/Dragonfly-Neutron/README.md

-Tired of unreliable neutron-counting systems with high gamma sensitivity?
+Tired of unreliable neutron-counting systems with high gamma or noise sensitivity?
 Want to know your neutron flux with professional-level certainty, but without paying professional-level prices?
 Look no further!
 The Dragonfly-N is the system for you.

 The Dragonfly-N is a reliable, compact, and fully-digital system for neutron detection.
 Each unit is tested with a neutron source before leaving our facility.